-That the Metropolitan Council accept the "A" Minor Arterial System Evaluation Study Report with the following eight revisions to the September 28, 2012 draft:
+That the Metropolitan Council accept the "A" Minor Arterial System Evaluation Final Report with eight revisions: Study Recommendation 1:

-- Include the text from the Regional Development Framework & 2030 Transportation Policy Plan in an attachment to clearly demonstrate the cause and effect relationship of the policy.
+- 1. Include the text from the Regional Development Framework & 2030 Transportation Policy Plan in an attachment to clearly demonstrate the cause and effect relationship of the policy.
 (Draft Report p.
-5) - Give an example of how the TPP can more fully explain the purpose of the "A" Minor Arterial system and the difference between "A" and "B" Minor Arterials.
+5) - 2.
+Give an example of how the TPP can more fully explain the purpose of the "A" Minor Arterial system and the difference between "A" and "B" Minor Arterials.
 (Draft Report p.
-6)
+6) Study Recommendation 2:

 3. The four types should be maintained and definitions updated, including revisiting the definitions of developed and developing areas as part of Thrive MSP 2040 and update the "A" Minor Arterial definitions as part of the TPP Update in 2014.
 (Draft Report p.
-7)
+7) Study Recommendation 3:

 4. Strike, "... as appropriate within the context of all transportation system needs." from the recommendation.
-(Draft Report p.11)
+(Draft Report p.11) Study Recommendation 5:

 - 5. Revise the recommendation to include metrics to be used in the allocation of federal funding among the Regional Solicitation categories including vehicle miles traveled, average daily traffic, bus miles traveled, person throughput, and freight use (using data that can be identified for these metrics).
 (Draft Report p.
-17) - Revise the table in the study findings to include bus miles traveled.
+17) - 6.
+Revise the table in the study findings to include bus miles traveled.
 (Draft Report p.
-17)
+17) Study Recommendation 10:

 - 7. Revise Recommendation 10 to include transit and specify collection of sidewalk/trail and ADA-compliant bus stop location data.
 (Draft Report p.
 28) - 8.
 Revise the study findings to explicitly mention and include a map of the 2030 Arterial Bus Rapid Transit system plan and explicitly mention the Council's upcoming Regional Bicycle System Master Study.
 (Draft Report p.
-28)
+28) Summary of Committee Discussion / Questions: